ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/bundles/how-client-integrates-with-replication-bundle.java.markdown

 * Detecting that an instance is replicating to another set of instances.
 * When that instance is down, the client will be automatically shifted to other instances.

 This is caused by a failover mechanism which is turned in a document stored by default.
-The clinet can load a replication document from `/docs/Raven/Replication/Destinations` to learn what replication instances to use if the failover occurred.
+The clinet can load a replication document from `/replication/topology` to learn what replication instances to use if the failover occurred.

 {NOTE The client by default creates requests for the replication document even if the server does not have the replication bundle enabled.
-In this case, the request for `/docs/Raven/Replication/Destinations` results in  `404` in server logs./}
+In this case, the request for `/replication/topology` results in  `404` in server logs./}

 You can turn off the failover behavior by using the document store conventions.
 In order to do so, use `FailImmediately` option:

 {CODE:java client_integration_1@ClientApi\Bundles\HowClientIntegratesWithReplicationBundle.java /}

+When `FailImmediately` option is used then client will raise exception when primary server is down.

 The remaining values of `FailoverBehavior` enumeration are:

-* *AllowReadsFromSecondaries* (default),
-* *AllowReadsFromSecondariesAndWritesToSecondaries*,
-* *ReadFromAllServers*.
+* *AllowReadsFromSecondaries* (default) - allow to read from secondary server(s), but immediately fail writes to the secondary server(s)
+* *AllowReadsFromSecondariesAndWritesToSecondaries* - allow reads from and writes to secondary server(s)
+* *ReadFromAllServers* - spread read requests across all servers, instead of doing all the work against master.
+Write requests will always to to master

 They determine the strategy of the failovers if the primary server is down and the environment is configured to replicate between sibling instances.

+{NOTE:Mixing}

+FailoverBehavior enumeration values are actually flags and can be combined, e.g. to spread all reads across all servers and allow writes to secondaries one can do as follows:

+{CODE:java client_integration_4@ClientApi\Bundles\HowClientIntegratesWithReplicationBundle.java /}

+{NOTE/}

 {PANEL/}